Napa Valley Weekend Getaway Itinerary

 More Wineries to Add to Your Napa Valley Weekend Getaway Itinerary

 If you have more time, you could add these wineries below to your Napa Valley weekend getaway itinerary.
-To see a longer list of Napa Valley wineries to choose from, you can refer to the Visit Napa Valley website.

 - Chateau Montelena Winery is a beautiful castle winery in St. Helena.